forcedotcom/SalesforceCanvasJavascriptSDK/README.md

 A JavaScript SDK used to integrate applications with the Force.com Canvas framework

+### Status of this SDK

+This SDK has moved to the [@salesforce/canvas-js-sdk][1] npm package.
+This version will no longer be maintained.
+Version 2.0.0 of this package aligns with version 1.40.1 of that package.

+For any questions, please [open an issue][2] on GitHub.

 ### Introduction

 Force.com Canvas is a mechanism for consuming third-party applications within Salesforce.
 Its goal is to connect applications at a UI level instead of just an API level.
 The purpose of this GitHub repository is to provide third-party applications with a JavaScript SDK so you can easily integrate canvas-style applications into Salesforce, while developing in the technology and platform of your choice.